Costs of education and living

 Proof of financial resources

-In order to receive a study visa for Germany you will be required to present proof of financial resources.
+If you come to Germany from outside the EU or the European Economic Area (EEA), you will be required to present proof of financial resources already when you apply for a study visa.
 This serves as a guarantee that you can afford the cost of studying in Germany.
-Since January 2023 you are expected to demonstrate funds of 934 EUR per month / 11,208 EUR per year.

-Proof of the amount must be provided for visa applications submitted as of September 1st, 2019.
 Acceptable forms of proof include , an allocated amount on a blocked account (“”), or proof of receipt of a recognised .
 For further information please contact the German Embassy or Consulate in your country.

 Tuition fees